 The leaf blades are fairly wide for a sedge, 4.2 to 8.3 mm wide, but short, only up to 7 inches long.
 There are 1 to 3 per flowering stem.
 Blades are slightly M shaped when young with two lateral veins more prominent than the midrib.

 The inflorescence is in racemose form, flexible and consists of usually 4 to 5 spikes, the upper 2 to 4 usually overlapping.
 All spikes have short stalks.
 The terminal spike is staminate, 7 to 35 mm long and 1.5 to 3.1 mm wide, placed adjacent to and barely exceeding the upper lateral spike.
-Laterals are usually all pistillate but can occasionally be androgynous, that is, with the staminate and pistillate florets on the same spike a few staminate above.
+Laterals are usually all pistillate but can occasionally be androgynous, that is, with the staminate and pistillate florets on the same spike, with the fewer staminate florets above.
 Lateral spikes are 5 to 31 mm long and 6.7 to 11.4 mm wide.
 The bract that forms at the base of the lower spike is leaf like with a sheath that is smooth.
 The bract of the upper lateral spike usually exceeds the terminal spike in length.

 The perigynia are erect to ascending, green in color, narrowly ellipsoid to obovoid in shape and rounded in cross-section, inflated (orbicular) - and 4.5 to 5.1 mm long and 2 to 2.6 mm wide (about 1.8 to 2.3 times as long as wide), and number 3 to 19 per spike in a ratio of spike length to perigynium number of 1.6 to 2.1.
 (The bladder-like sacs that enclose the female flower and later the fruit are called perigynia, singular - perigynium).
 The perigynium itself densely 52 to 64 veined, not wrinkled, shiny, with a base and tip gradually tapered.
 A beak on the tip may be absent or if present, it is straight.
 The scales of the female spikes are white membranous on the margins, usually with red-brown speckles and a green central area, tapering to an apex with a long, 0.9 to 5.3 mm long awn.
 These can be longer than the perigynia and as wide, 4 to 8.2 mm long and 2.1 to 2.6 mm wide.
 There are three stigmas per flower, 3 stamens.